How to Handle Your Toughest Sensing Applications

 Many low-cost, reliable AC proximity sensors are available in a variety of shapes and sizes for a wide range of applications.
-Popular sizes include M8 (8 mm), M12 (12 mm), M18 (18 mm), M30 (30 mm) metal barrel, all for shielded and unshielded use.
+Popular sizes include M8 (8 mm), M12 (12 mm), M18 (18 mm), M30 (30 mm) metal barrel, all for flush and non-flush use.
 These AC sensors operate on a wide range of voltage from 20 to 253 VAC, and typically use a 2-wire electrical hookup.

 Drop into Area Sensors

 Andrew describes an area sensor as a multi-beam array of photoeyes.
 These sensors provide a simple method to detect different sized and shaped objects as they drop or pass through the two-dimensional target area.

 The sensor’s photoelectric arrays use a linear series of lenses, usually with a 5-mm or 10-mm pitch.
 The sensor pitch, height and teach method affect the minimum detectable object size, as well as the maximum response time.
 The smallest detectable objects range from 1.5 mm to 10 mm.

 These area sensors cover a wide area from 70 mm to almost 1000 mm height, and up to a 6-meter sensing distance between the emitter and receiver.
 Discrete outputs are available and an analog output, proportional to the unblocked detection height, is also available in the form of a 4-20 mA or 0-10 Vdc signal.

 Some common applications include error-proofing the dropping of a part into a reject bin, poka-yoke mistake proofing and others.